Nursing (BSN)

 Nursing majors at Simmons graduate with a Bachelor of Science in Nursing (BSN) degree, prepared for the registered nurse licensure (NCLEX) exam, graduate school, and entry-level nursing positions in offices, homes, hospitals, and schools.

-Simmons also features the Dorothea Lynde Dix Scholars Program, a unique opportunity for adult learners to complete their BSN in 16 months or 2 years, as well as our accelerated five-year Bachelor of Science in Nursing (BSN) and Master of Science in Nursing (MSN) degree, our Master of Science in Nursing (BSN to MSN) degree program, and our fully online RN to BSN program for adult learners.
+Simmons also features a unique opportunity for transfer and adult learners to complete their BSN in 2 years, as well as our accelerated five-year Bachelor of Science in Nursing (BSN) and Master of Science in Nursing (MSN) degree, our Master of Science in Nursing (BSN to MSN) degree program, and our fully online RN to BSN program for adult learners.

-The School of Nursing at Simmons has many program and leadership opportunities as well, including the Dotson Bridge and Mentoring Program for women of color.
+The School of Nursing at Simmons has many program and leadership opportunities as well, including the Dotson Bridge and Mentoring Program.

 Bachelor’s degree in Nursing admission requirements